 They might not have been rude, but you could tell that they didn’t respect you.
 Or perhaps they were outright disrespectful to you?

-Either way, as you gradually and slowly read through the article you’re going to go over how to fix that by learning how to get a deep voice that commands respect thanks to Barron Cruz on the Charisma Matrix (but do you already know how to use that deep voice to influence people?)
+Either way, as you gradually and slowly read through the article you’re going to learn how to get a deep voice that commands respect thanks to Barron Cruz on the Charisma Matrix.

 - Click the link in the title to go straight to the video